OlaJamesO/aws-ha-threeteir-webapp/README.md

 I have now created a highly-available auto-scaling deployment of WordPress that will scale in & out in response to client traffic hitting the website.

-Next I am going to configure the WordPress caching.
+Next - configure the WordPress caching.

 # Part 7: Speed up the Website